 Even if you feel confident that you were the victim in the accident and have nothing to hide, you should still use caution.
 Anything you say to the insurance adjuster will be recorded and will likely be used in your case.

-If you choose a Hancock Law Firm injury lawyer to represent you, we will work directly with the insurance adjuster.
+If you choose a Hancock Injury Attorneys to represent you, we will work directly with the insurance adjuster.
 Simply refer them to us and we’ll take it from there.
 If you choose to handle the adjuster on your own, the information that follows will guide you.

 Speaking with an Insurance Adjuster